khaledghobashy/uraeus_smbd/docs/source/tutorials/standalone_topologies/pendulum.rst

     sym_config.add_geometry.Sphere_Geometry('body', ('hps_p2', 's_radius'))
     sym_config.assign_geometry_to_body('rbs_body', 'gms_body')

-    # Exporing the configuration as a JSON file
+    # Exporting the configuration as a JSON file
     sym_config.export_JSON_file(data_dir)

 .. note:: The details of this process will be discussed in another part of the